 4. Knowledge and Skill Growth

-Similarly to the idea of climbing the ladder, you are always learning something new – from new knowledge to knowing how to handle complicated situations.
+Similar to the idea of climbing the ladder, you are always learning something new – from new knowledge to knowing how to handle complicated situations.
 After just a year on a job, you are exposed to many challenges that force you to expand your figurative tool belt.
+Growing your skills is one major hospitality benefit and you can expand your role in many hospitality areas.

 For example, a Bellhop learns how to observe little details to enhance service level, a Catering Manager learns different menu styles for different groups soon knowing what a group needs before being asked, and a waitress learns to balance ten plates on her head (okay maybe that is a stretch, but you get the point).